elrikose/tutorials/k8s/cks/topics/supplychain.md

 $ k run test-nginx --image nginx
 Error from server (Forbidden): pods "test-nginx" is forbidden: Post "https://external-service:1234/check-image?timeout=30s": dial tcp lookup external-service on 169.254.169.254.53: no such host
 ```

+If the `defaultAllow: true` is set in the `AdmissionConfiguration` than you no longer get that error.
+You must restart the Kubernetes API Server.